$41.98 - $68.83 Hourly

 Valid Washington State or compact RN license

-Graduated from an accredited nursing school
+Graduated from an accredited school of professional nursing

-At least one year of professional nursing experience
+At least one year of professional nursing experience or college-level nursing education

 Background check clearance required